 Utilised your shop sections.

-The sections you place your items in within your shop are part of your SEO and can be found with the search term.
+The sections you place your items within your shop are part of your SEO and can be found with the search term.

 I had one called Digital (doh) and one called clip art. (doh, doh) Lots of thought went into that.